devshad-01/meteor-push-pwa/README.md

    - **Broadcast notifications** - sent to all users
    - **Urgent pings** - high-priority notifications with actions

+### PWA Installation

+The app automatically prompts users to install it as a native app:

+1. **Automatic Detection** - App detects when installation is available
+2. **Install Button** - Clean "📱 Install App" button appears in dashboard
+3. **Professional Flow** - Uses browser's native installation prompt
+4. **Install Status** - Shows "✅ App Installed" when completed
+5. **Standalone Mode** - Runs like a native app once installed

 ### Real-time Features

 - **Online users** - See who's currently active